 A snapshot of the ERP enabled business organization will be captured as below.

 The majority of ERP Implementation projects fail because of improper test planning and testing.
 To understand the importance of ERP testing, testing professionals need to understand the variations of the ERP systems.

 ERP systems may be available in multiple versions for multiple domains targeting multiple customers.
 For example, major ERP vendors are having different versions and flavors of their ERP software as below.

 - Microsoft Dynamics NAV: Designed for small and medium enterprise customers

 - Microsoft Dynamics AX: Designed for large enterprise customers

-- System testing, performance testing and load testing is important, apart from the functional testing.
+- System testing, performance testing, and load testing are important, apart from functional testing.

 - SAP Insurance: Designed for Insurance companies

 - SAP Banking: Designed for Banking sectors